Media Player

 • Area for displaying pictures (full screen)

-• Related information (Title, date, keyword, etc.)
+• Related information (title, date, keyword, and so on)

-Figure 6-6.
-Example of a picture viewer
+Figure 6: Example of a picture viewer

 Playing Music